bruprescott/CTDizzle/Documentation/User_Guide.md

 Set up the Qduino Mini, Transflash, RTC, and EC EZO on the breadboard.
 1. Following the pinout list, connect the Transflash and RTC to the Qduino.
   - Install your microSD card and 12mm coin cell.
   - Connect the Qduino to your computer.
-Turn it on and upload the operating code.
-   * Navigate to File > Open.
+Navigate to File > Open.
 Open the file named “Mk3OpCode”.
 Select upload.
+  - Navigate to Tools > Serial Monitor.
   - In the serial monitor, you should see Qduino begin to spit out information.
 There won't be any data because you haven't hooked up the sensors yet!

 2. Connect the temperature and pressure sensors to the Qduino.